TechNexion-customization/ubuntu-tn-imx/README-imx8.md

       $ sudo -E python3.7 ./cifar_classifier.py -p models/resnet18_emdnn/resnet18_emdnn.prototxt -m models/resnet18_emdnn/resnet18_emdnn.caffemodel

 As you can see, the output image will be labeled which is AI's inference results.
-The users can change input pictures, or modify source code for your applications using our demo code :)
+The users can change input pictures, or modify source code for user's applications using our demo code :)

 <img src="figures/opencv-1.png" width="800">